Compiling a Custom Linux Kernel

 - Another trip down the Linux kernel memory lane.
 More emails from Linus, the early Linux kernel mailing list, the first Linux FAQ, and the first FTP mirror for the Linux kernel at the Manchester Computing Centre (MCC) at the University of Manchester in the UK are featured.

-- cool* A Linux kernel changelog for the 2.6.x kernel.
+- A Linux kernel changelog for the 2.6.x kernel.
 Each entry has links for more information.
-There is a link to the 2.5.x changelog as well.
+There are a lot of external links for even more kernel information.

 Open Source Device Drivers

-- A resource guide for device driver developers; maintained by OSDL.
+- A resource guide for device driver developers.
+Maintained by the Linux Foundation.
 Available in many languages.

 Ottawa Linux Symposium